bcdataca/website-landing/content/authors/admin/_index.md

 [Avigilon (a Motorola Solutions Company)](http://avigilon.com/), the [Pacific Institute for the Mathematical Sciences (PIMS)](https://www.pims.math.ca) and the [Canadian Statistical Sciences Institute (CANSSI)](http://canssi.ca) are proud to sponsor the 2019-2020 bcdata colloquium series in Vancouver.
+Other sponsors are welcome to join.